amssdias/ztm-calculator/README.md

 Welcome to the Calculator project!
 This is a simple and intuitive web application that allows you to perform basic arithmetic operations including addition, subtraction, multiplication, and division.

-Sure!
-Here’s an improved version of your README with added details to enhance the presentation:

 ## Features

 - **Addition:** Add two numbers.